-Principles of Economics (Economics 119) is a prerequisite to most other courses in the department and is intended for majors and non-majors alike.
-Once students complete Econ 119, the next step is to take a “200s level” course in which economic principles are applied to specific areas of interest, such as international economics, environmental economics, or economics of gender.
-Thus, a student who believes he/she has already completed the equivalent of Econ 119 should register instead for a course in the 200s level – but should check with the department chair soon after arrival on campus to be sure this is the right choice.
-(If in doubt, students intending an economics major should register for Econ 119.
+Principles of Economics (Econ 119) is a prerequisite to most other courses in the department and is intended for majors and non-majors alike.
+Once students complete Econ 119, the next step is to take a “200A level” course in which economic principles are applied to specific areas of interest, such as international economics, environmental economics, financial economics or the economics of gender.
+Thus, a student who believes he/she has already completed the equivalent of Econ 119 should register for a 200A-level course.
+However, they should check with the department chair soon after arrival on campus to be sure this is the right choice.
+(If in doubt, students intending on majoring in economics should register for Econ 119.
 Subsequent courses will build on this foundation, and it’s important that the foundation be solid!)

 Students considering an economics major should also take as much math as possible.
 Economics majors are required to take statistics and calculus.
-In most instances Math 155 (Introduction to Statistical Modeling) and Math 237 (Multivariate Calculus) are the most appropriate choices for fulfilling these requirements.
-For students who are not comfortable with math, Math 153 (Data Analysis and Statistics) and Math 135 (Mathematical Modeling) are acceptable alternatives.
+In most instances Math 155 (Introduction to Statistical Modeling) and Math 137 (Applied Multivariable Calculus II) are the most appropriate choices for fulfilling these requirements.
+For students who are not comfortable with math, Math 135 (Applied Multivariable Calculus I) is an acceptable alternative to Math 137.